Table of Contents

 Endometriosis is a common condition encountered in approximately 10% of the population in the United States.
 The diagnosis of endometriosis is dependent on biopsy and histological examination, which makes any figures to estimate its incidence an underestimate.

-In certain populations, endometriosis prevalence is known to be high.
+In certain populations, the prevalence of endometriosis is known to be high.
 For instance, up to 50% of women who are infertile have endometriosis.
 Additionally, 80% of women who have chronic lower abdominal pain or painful intercourse have endometriosis as their etiology.

 Endometriosis prevalence is not different between different ethnicities.
 The typical age of these patients ranges between 25 and 30 years.
 Additionally, the location of endometriosis involvement seems to be age dependent.
 For example, women who are older than 35 years of age tend to have involvement of organs outside the pelvis, while women who are younger than 20 years usually have some form of an anatomical abnormality in their reproductive tract.